coq/coq/doc/sphinx/proof-engine/tactics.rst

    progress further in the rest of the proof.
 A proof containing admitted goals cannot be closed with :cmd:`Qed` but only with :cmd:`Admitted`.

-.. todo : belongs in this chapter of proof-mode? .. tacn:: give_up
+.. todo PR: duplicate belongs in this chapter of proof-mode? .. tacn:: give_up

    Synonym of :tacn:`admit`.

 .. tacn:: absurd @one_term

-   This tactic applies to any goal.
-The argument term is any proposition :g:`P` of type :g:`Prop`.
+   The argument term is any proposition
+   :g:`P` of type :g:`Prop`.
 This tactic applies False elimination, that is it deduces the current goal from False, and generates as subgoals :g:`∼P` and :g:`P`.
 It is very useful in proofs by cases, where some cases are